About CENELEC

 Anna Tanskanen, Finland

 Mrs Anna Tanskanen has been the Managing Director of SESKO, Finland’s National Electrotechnical Committee, since January 2021.
 Before that, she made a career in the electricity and electrotechnical private sector for Eltel Networks Corporation (2004-2010), Fortum Distribution Ltd (2010-2014) and Caruna Ltd (2014-2020), first as business development manager and then as Automation Manager.
 In this position, she also participated in standardization work at the national and international level, as a participant to the IEC’s Young Professionals-programme and as a member of SESKO SK 8 committee.
 Mrs Tanskanen holds a PhD in Electrical Engineering from the Lappeenranta University of Technology, where she obtained also her Master’s degree.
-Mrs Tanskanen was elected as a CENELEC Board Member for a two-year mandate starting in January 2022.
+Mrs Tanskanen was elected as a CENELEC Board Member since January 2022.

 Our use of cookies